nielslange/smntcs-to-the-top-block/readme.txt

 == Description ==

 Sometimes … all you want, is jumping to the top, ins’t it?
-Wait no longer and install this To The Top Block!
+Wait no longer and install this SMNTCS To The Top Block!

 This block enables both you and your visitors to jump to the top of any given page, post or custom post type.
-Stop scrolling up long pages and start using the To The Top Block instead.
+Stop scrolling up long pages and start using the SMNTCS To The Top Block instead.

 === Features ===

-- Align the To The Top Block left, right or center.
+- Align the SMNTCS To The Top Block left, right or center.
 - Adjust the label according to your needs.

 == Installation ==

-1. Upload `to-the-top-block` to the `/wp-content/plugins/` directory.
+1. Upload the plugin to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.

 == Screenshots ==